surbhisonkiya/introsde-2017-assignment-2-server/README.md

         Server github repository: https://github.com/surbhisonkiya/introsde-2017-assignment-2-server.git

 2) In the terminal, navigate to the path where you have cloned the repository on your local machine.

 3) Build the war file from build.xml.
 Execute below command in the terminal.
 It creates war with name "sde-assignment-02-server.war".

          ant create.war

-5) Login to your heroku account from the terminal.
-6) Create an app in the heroku.
+5) Create an app in the Heroku (can create after logging into your Heroku account from the browser.
+Heroku URL: https://www.heroku.com/).
 I have created an app named "activityperson".

+6) Now, login to your heroku account from the terminal.

 7) Deploy the newly created war on heroku.
 Use below command to do so -

         heroku war:deploy sde-assignment-02-server.war --app activityperson --include activitystudentDB.sqlite